alexanderlange53/svars/README.md

 ![](man/figures/hd_viz.png)

-Directly related to the historical decomposition is the concept auf counterfactuals.
+Directly related to the historical decomposition is the concept of counterfactuals.
 This method allows to analyze hypothetical scenarios in which effects of specific shocks are neglected.

 ```r
 counterfactuals <- cf(structural.form, series = 1)